saleyn/papahome/README.md

 though, this design violates the 1st normal form of db normalization.

-- If a member is simultaneously a pal, then the pal cannot fulfill his/her own minutes and his own visit requests are not visible to him/herself.
+- If a member is simultaneously a pal, then the pal cannot fulfill his/her own minutes and their own visit requests are not included in the query of available visit requests for fulfillment.

 - We assume that dates are in UTC time zone.